DesignQuench/thirst/README.md

 ##Join the Phoenix Team
 If you'd like to contribute, shoot me an email at jake@phoenixui.tk, or join the official beta testers list here: http://eepurl.com/0eiyf

+You can also join the Gitter chat here: https://gitter.im/PhoenixUI/PhoenixUI

 ## Installation: CSS only
 Even though it's not done yet, you can still install it.
 Copy and paste this into Terminal, then hit Enter after it stops.